This is a comprehensive list of Manual Software Testing Interview Questions and Answers.

 Q. What is Static Testing?

 Ans.
-Manual verification of the code without executing the program is called as Static Testing.
+Manual verification of the code without executing the program is called Static Testing.
 In this process, the issues are identified in the code by checking code, requirement and design documents.

 Q. What is Positive Testing?